wenpq/runcheck/tools/README.md

 # Import lattice data in Excel to MongoDB
 Use xlsx library to read data.

-Data files are uploaded on trelleo. there are some format changes between the Original file and the current file.

-The following is the data format in current file:
+Data files are uploaded on trello.com. there are some format changes between the Original file and the current file.
+Each sheet saves one branch, The following is the data format in current file:

 | systm         |subsytem         | devie        |
 | ------------- | ---------------- | ------------- |
 | foo           | 123              | abc           |